platformsh/platformsh-docs/docs/src/administration/web/_index.md

 ![Service tab - Routes](/images/management-console/service-tab/routes.png "0.7")

 Each route will appear when you select the Routes tab on the left and describe its type and whether caching and SSI have been enabled for it.

+## Display settings

+You are able to personalize the accessibility display settings for the management console, which can be updated on the first page of your account settings.
+Your account can be presented in one of three ways:

+* Light mode (default)
+* High contrast mode
+* Dark mode